-Over the course of its first three seasons, HBO’s Succession has captivated viewers with a mix of old-school daddy issues and writing so razor sharp that that only Veep could legitimately claim to match it.
+Over the course of its first three seasons, HBO’s Succession has captivated viewers with a mix of old-school daddy issues and writing so razor-sharp that only Veep could legitimately claim to match it.
 The show, created by Jesse Armstrong, centers around the ultra-wealthy Roy family who are in control of media empire Waystar Royco.
-Since its 2018 premiere, the dark and often comedic drama has mostly centered around the power struggle between patriarch Logan and his wannabe successor son, Kendall.
-Heading into season four, this three-year battle appears to be the rearview, and audiences are left wondering what this delightfully dysfunctional ensemble will be up to next.
+Since its 2018 premiere, the dark and often comedic drama has mostly focused on the power struggle between patriarch Logan and his wannabe successor son, Kendall.
+Heading into season four, this three-year battle appears to be in the rearview, and audiences are left wondering what this delightfully dysfunctional ensemble will be up to next.

-Leading the pack of this year’s Emmy-nominated shows, the third season of Succession earned a record-breaking 25 nods, in addition to the most acting nominations for a drama series in a single year, according to Variety.
+Leading the pack of 2022’s Emmy-nominated shows, the third season of Succession earned a record-breaking 25 nods, in addition to the most acting nominations for a drama series in a single year, according to Variety.
 Actors Brian Cox, Jeremy Strong, J. Smith Cameron, Sarah Snook, Nicholas Braun, Kieran Culkin and Matthew Mcfayden all earned nominations in their respective categories.
+Although, Mcfayden was the only one of his co-stars to come out victorious.
 The show was officially renewed for a fourth season back in October 2021.

-After a shocking season three finale and plenty of award-show buzz, it’s safe to say that season four of Succession couldn’t be anymore highly anticipated.
+After a shocking season three finale and a second stint as Best Drama, it’s safe to say that season four of Succession couldn’t be anymore highly anticipated.
 What horrifying zingers will be dished out next?
 Who will form an alliance against whom?
 What the hell are Tom and Cousin Greg really up to?
 If season three taught us anything, it’s that everyone is human, even the .001 percent.
 Could a newfound unity among the siblings hold, and keep them from conspiring against one another?
 It’s unlikely—and certainly not as entertaining.
 To echo Greg, what are these people going to do with souls anyway?

 Here’s everything we know about season four of Succession so far and what you need to know before tuning in.